markSmurphy/cdn-cache-check/README.md

 ## Overview

-If you're looking into web site performance then, at some stage of your analysis, you'll be interested in caching, compression and CDNs.  `cdn-cache-check` aims to help with this task by making HTTP requests to one, or 100's of, URLs and analysing certain response headers.
+If you're looking into web site performance you'll be interested, at some stage of your analysis, in caching, compression and CDNs. `cdn-cache-check` (or `ccc` when installed globally) aims to help with this task by making HTTP requests and reporting on the response headers that control these aspects across multiple URLs at a time.

-The headers are displayed in columns with colours indicating how optimal they are.

 ![cdn-cache-check - Example of e-commerce domains](https://marksmurphy.github.io/img/ccc.example.ecommerce.gif)